Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Price later returns to the book of Proverbs

 Positive or negative, you will have it, if you believe it and say it.
 I repeat: we need to develop the habit is speaking life instead of death to our lives.
-Proverbs 6:2 states: You are snared by the words of your mouth; taken by the words of your mouth.
+Proverbs 6:2 states:

 Using Proverbs 6:2 to substantiate the 'you will have it, if you believe it and say it' theory only works if the verse is quoted out of context.
 However, if you read it in context it is actually a warning against becoming a surety for another and shaking hands on the bargain.
 It also advises that you rescue yourself from the situation as soon as possible.
 Read it for yourself (bold added)